liquidapps-io/eosio-node-k8s-helm/README.md

 # Deploying a EOSIO mainnet API node

-Sets up a full EOSIO node. and syncs from the latest available blocks log backup.
+Sets up a full EOSIO node and syncs from the latest available blocks log backup and snapshot.

 ## Getting started
 ### AWS